hazelcast/fraud-detection-python/README.md

 where fraud_probability > 0.7 and customer_name='Carol Serrano'
 LIMIT 200
 ```
-Press CTRL+ENTER to execute the SQL
+Press CMD+ENTER to execute the SQL

 Enjoy!